We hope you are as well as can be expected in these difficult times.

 The latest information from the NHS and the Government can be found on the following pages:

-The pandemic is taking up most of the media conversation, and we understand this can be a primary cause of stress.
+The pandemic continues to consume a significant portion of the media conversation, and we understand this can be a primary cause of stress.
 In times like these, it is important to take care of your mental health as well as physical wellbeing.
-If you would like to find out more on how to manage stress during these unprecedented times, please refer to the guidance provided by CDC.
+If you would like to find out more on how to manage stress during these unprecedented times, please refer to the guidance provided by the NHS.